acumartini/dectet-public/README.md

 ### Step Sequencer - Controller Interface

 The Step Sequencer Rack includes a playable controller interface with 50 pads used to control the [SQ](#step-sequencer) Module.
 Pressing a pad will switch the Step associated with that pad ON/OFF.
 Pressing and holding a pad plays that note along with the ongoing sequence and also sets the Root Control to the pressed Step’s pitch.
 The last pressed pad becomes the “active” pad (although there is currently no UI indication for this), which allows you to tune the pitch Control and its sensitivity using the encoder.
 The Pitch Controls for the pads you manipulate from the Controller Interface must be unpatched for this to work properly.
-Turning the encoder sets the Mag Control corresponding to the active Step (modulo 10).
-The magnitude setting is reflected in the intensity of the yellow coloring of the pads while long pressed when they become the active step in the sequence.
+The far left button in the top bar of the interface toggles between the values the `Mag` and `Prb` when pressed.
+When `Mag` is active (yellow), turning the encoder sets the `Mag` Control corresponding to the active Step.
+When the `Prb` switch is active (green), turning the encoder sets the `Prob` Control corresponding to the active Step.
+The magnitude/probability setting is reflected in the intensity of the yellow/green coloring of the active Step.
 Pressing and turning the encoder adjusts the pitch of the active Step.

 <img src="assets/modules.sq.controller_interface.1.png" width="750" />